-At Key Stage 3 (KS3), the curriculum is broad and balanced.
-Students study a range of subjects including English, Mathematics and Science, taught in their separate disciplines, with Philosophy taught in Year 7 specifically.
-Beyond this core, Geography, History and Religious Education are taught as separate Humanities.
+At Key Stage 3 (KS3), the curriculum is broad, balanced and challenging.
+Students study a range of subjects including English, Mathematics and Science, taught in their separate disciplines, with Philosophy (for Children) taught in Year 7 specifically.
+Beyond this core, Geography, History and Religious Studies are taught as separate Humanities subjects.
 Drama, Art and Music comprise the Creative and Expressive curriculum.
 French and German are learnt by all students throughout KS3, with Latin for all students being introduced at Year 8 and continued into Year 9.
-Computing is studied as a separate subject throughout KS3.
-Students are offered the opportunity to study Mandarin as an after-school academic enrichment experience in Year 9.
-This can be carried on into Years 10 and 11 as an extra-curricular GCSE course.
+Computer Science is studied as a separate subject throughout KS3.